pierrick-jeanjean/personal-blog/_posts/travels-serie/2024-08-11-traveling-to-Edinburgh-Scotland.markdown

 After reaching the end of the Leith River, I treated myself to a comforting chai latte, a perfect reward after the exercise.
 Refreshed, I decided to head to Granton Beach.

 At Granton Beach, I spent a relaxing afternoon walking along the shoreline, taking in the fresh sea breeze and the beautiful views.
+I ended up the day with a fish and chips on the beach, seems appropriate

 ### Day 4: Grassmarket, a cemetery, a dog, and a hike

+On the fourth day in Edinburgh, I began my adventure at the vibrant Grassmarket, where the sound of bagpipes filled the air, creating a truly Scottish atmosphere.
+From there, I made my way to Greyfriars Kirkyard, a historic cemetery known for its Harry Potter references.
+I also paid my respects to Greyfriars Bobby, the loyal dog who guarded his master’s grave for 14 years.

+Next, I explored the National Museum of Scotland, which offered a fascinating glimpse into the country’s rich history and culture.
+The museum houses a diverse collection, including artifacts from Scottish antiquities, natural history, science, technology, and world cultures.

+With the sun shining brightly, I decided to hike up to Arthur’s Seat, an extinct volcano.
+The hike was pleasant and manageable, and the panoramic view from the summit was absolutely breathtaking.

 ### Day 5: Memories

-### Day 6: The departure
+During my stay in Edinburgh, I had a photoshoot at iconic spots like Edinburgh Castle, Victoria Street, and Calton Hill.
+The city’s charm and stunning backdrops made for some unforgettable photos.

+I couldn’t leave Scotland without trying haggis.
+In a cozy pub, I enjoyed a traditional plate of haggis, neeps, and tatties.
+The rich flavors were a delightful culinary experience.

+Before leaving, I visited gift shops and found beautiful scarves made from authentic Scottish wool.
+The vibrant tartan patterns and soft texture made them perfect souvenirs.